-2017 RHS Training Course: Practical diagnosis of plant pathogens
+3rd May 2017 RHS Training Course: Diagnosis of plant pathogens

 The British Society for Plant Pathology, in association with CABI, Defra and the RHS, is providing a one-day training course on practical skills to detect and identify common plant diseases caused by fungi, oomycetes, viruses and phytoplasmas.